Menu

 Related Biography: Bill Lawry

-He married Helen Healy and has two daughters and a son with her.
-His son, Tom Healy is also a wicketkeeper for Queensland under-19 team.
-His niece Alyssa Healy is a wicketkeeper of Women’s Australian National Cricket Team.
+Healy married Helen Healy, and the couple has three children—two daughters and a son, Tom Healy, who is also a wicketkeeper and represents the Queensland under-19 cricket team.
+Ian's niece, Alyssa Healy, is a prominent wicketkeeper for the Australian Women’s National Cricket Team.

 Quick Facts